Climate Change and the Great Barrier Reef

 As a Reef Guardian Council, we are playing our part to support the ongoing health of the Great Barrier Reef.
 We have endorsed an Action Plan which aims to improve environmental outcomes for the Reef by managing our natural resources and increasing our capacity as a community.

-The Reef Guardian Action Plan is reviewed and updated annually.
+The Reef Guardian Action Plan is reviewed annually and is updated when required.

 Healthy Rivers to Reef Partnership